Steven Beitashour: San Jose Earthquakes

 Beitashour was drafted in the second round (30th overall) of the 2010 MLS SuperDraft by the San Jose Earthquakes, the local team that he supported as a young ball boy, becoming the second Iranian (after Khodadad Azizi) to play for the Earthquakes.
-He made his professional debut on April 10, 2010 in a 2–1 win against the Chicago Fire, and scored his first professional goal on April 24, 2010 against Chivas USA.
+He made his professional debut on April 10, 2010, in a 2–1 win against the Chicago Fire, and scored his first professional goal on April 24, 2010, against Chivas USA.
 Beitashour was selected for the 2012 MLS All-Star Game and played the full 90 minutes against Chelsea in the 3–2 win.
 The Earthquakes won the 2012 MLS Supporters' Shield with Beitashour starting in all 33 of his regular season appearances and leading the league with 110 crosses that season.
 Following the Supporters' Shield title, Beitashour featured for the Earthquakes in the 2013–14 CONCACAF Champions League.
 He provided 16 assists in his last 3 years with the Earthquakes, more than any other MLS defender during the same time period.

 Vancouver Whitecaps FC

-The Vancouver Whitecaps FC acquired Beitashour for an undisclosed amount on January 27, 2014.
+Vancouver Whitecaps FC acquired Beitashour for an undisclosed amount on January 27, 2014.
 On March 8, Beitashour played his first match for the Whitecaps in their season opener against the New York Red Bulls, providing a secondary assist to Kenny Miller in their 4–1 win.
 Beitashour was named in the MLS team of the week after his performance against the LA Galaxy on April 19.
 On April 26, he provided a game-tying assist to Sebastián Fernández in the last minute of the match against Real Salt Lake.
 Beitashour was nominated for the 2014 MLS All-Star Game against Bayern Munich.
 On September 27, he provided a game-winning assist to Pedro Morales in a 2–1 win against Real Salt Lake.
-On October 10, the Whitecaps won the 2014 Cascadia Cup with a 1–0 win at the Seattle Sounders.
+On October 10, the Whitecaps won the 2014 Cascadia Cup with a 1–0 win at Seattle Sounders FC.
 The Whitecaps also qualified for the 2015–16 CONCACAF Champions League as the best Canadian team of the regular season.

 Prior to the start of the 2015 MLS season, Beitashour was the Whitecaps' players union representative.
-On March 14, 2015 in the second game of the Whitecaps' 2015 season, Beitashour provided an assist to Octavio Rivero during the 86th minute in a 1–0 win over the Chicago Fire.
+On March 14, 2015, in the second game of the Whitecaps' 2015 season, Beitashour provided an assist to Octavio Rivero during the 86th minute in a 1–0 win over the Chicago Fire.
 On July 29, 2015, Beitashour and his Whitecaps teammates attended a charity event for children in Nanaimo.
 On August 26, 2015, the Whitecaps won the 2015 Canadian Championship to qualify for the 2016–17 CONCACAF Champions League.